What is Bhikkhu Bodhi?

 Buddhist Global Relief

-In 2008 he founded Buddhist Global Relief, a non-profit responding to chronic hunger and food insecurity.
-The framing is unusual for a Theravāda monk — the engaged-Buddhist register associated more often with the Mahāyāna teachers in the Plum Village lineage — and he has been explicit that he sees it as the Sangha's responsibility in the contemporary world, not a departure from it.
+He founded Buddhist Global Relief, a non-profit responding to chronic hunger and food insecurity.
+The framing is unusual for a Theravāda monk; the engaged-Buddhist register is associated more often with the Mahāyāna teachers in the Plum Village lineage.
+He has been explicit that he sees the work as the Sangha's responsibility in the contemporary world, not a departure from it.
 His public writing of the last decade increasingly addresses climate and economic justice in the same vocabulary as the suttas.